-You and your medical professionals need your FILE of LIFE's up-to-date medical information - and they need it pronto in emergencies.
-It's also helpful to bring it along when you visit your physicians, nurses, labs, etc. so it'll be easy to record updated information.
-We suggest that each family member fill one out for the above reasons AND for applications for camps, schools, or classes.
+You and your medical professionals need your FILE of LIFE for your up-to-date medical information - and they need it pronto in emergencies.
+It's also helpful to bring it along when you visit your physicians, nurses, labs, etc. to make it easier to record updated info.
+We suggest that each family member complete one for the above reasons AND for camp, shool, etc. applications.
 Because they do contain personal information, we advise using them only for your personal reference.
-Be sure to keep them them up-to-date.
+Be sure to keep them up-to-date.